 This melted crayon pumpkin tutorial is a really fun and unique halloween activity and is much less messy than traditional pumpkin carving.
-All you will need is a pack of crayons, a hot glue gun and a hair dryer - oh and a white pumpkin!
+All you will need is a pack of crayons in rainbow colors, a hot glue gun and a hair dryer - oh and a white pumpkin!
 The best thing is that the melted crayon art that you produce is different every time!

 - A white pumpkin (real or fake pumpkin is ok)